modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Repeater.md

 ---
-title: Repeater Input Type
+title: Repeater
 ---

-The Repeater input type is a truly powerful one, that allows you to create groups of fields (supporting all other input types), arranging them in a nice row, and then repeating that group multiple times.
+The Repeater input type is a truly powerful input type, that allows you to create groups of fields (supporting all other input types), arranging them in a nice row, and then repeating that group multiple times.
 Each individual field is parsed using its input type parser, making sure that even input-specific processing is done as expected.

-Kind of like MIGX, but a lot prettier and right inside your ContentBlocks canvas.
+Kind of like MIGX, but prettier and right inside your ContentBlocks canvas.

-In the example image you can see a Staff Repeater, where each row (item) is a staff member.
+In the example image below you can see a Staff Repeater, where each row (item) is a staff member.
 The configured group has a textfield, link, richtext and image field to provide a complete picture of the staff member.
 By hitting the Add Item button, more rows are added when the team grows.

 The items can be sorted by drag & drop and the maximum number of items is also configurable.

 [ ![Repeater](https://assets.modmore.com/assets/uploads/images/repeater_2.png)](https://assets.modmore.com/assets/uploads/images/repeater_2.png)

-**Key** repeater
+- **Key** repeater

-**Template Placeholders** Depends on your configuration, keep reading!
+- **Template Placeholders** `[[+idx]]` and more depending on your configured group

-**Requirements** ContentBlocks v1.2
+- **Requirements** ContentBlocks v1.2

+## On this page

+[TOC]

-## Example Use Cases
+## Use Cases

 - Documentation (list of properties / settings / other tabular-ish data)
 - Sliders / Banners where each row is a frame
 - A element where multiple images can be uploaded for specific sizes
 - Staff pages where each staff member is a row in the repeater
 - Anything you may have stored in MIGX previously

-## Limitations
+## Available Properties

-- Settings are not supported on individual fields within the group or on row level
+### Template

+The template for each row of the repeater.
+This caon use the `[[+idx]]` placeholder, as well as `[[+total]]`, and the placeholder for each of the fields in the repeater group.

+### Wrapper Template

+The wrapper template is _wrapped_ around the output of all rows.
+It has a `[[+rows]]` placeholder which contains all the rows of content, as well as a `[[+total]]` placeholder.

+### Group

+The group contains all the fields that make up the repeater.
+All the fields have a key, which matches a placeholder that can be used in the Template property, and a width, which determines how the field is shown in the backend.

+Read the next section (Setting up a Repeater) to learn how to use a repeater.

+### Row Separator

+A string to use between each row of content.

+### Maximum number of Items

+The maximum number of rows that can be added to the repeater.
+If the editor reaches this limit, the _Add Item_ button is removed from view until a row is deleted anymore.

+Tip: set both the minimum and maximum to 1 to use the Repeater as a "group" instead of a repeater.
+Since ContentBlocks 1.6 this will also streamline the interface.

+### Minimum number of Items:

+The minimum number of rows that need to be in the repeater.
+The delete button is removed from view if this number of items exist in the repeater.

+Tip: set both the minimum and maximum to 1 to use the Repeater as a "group" instead of a repeater.
+Since ContentBlocks 1.6 this will also streamline the interface.

+### Automatically add first item:

+When set to yes/true, an empty first item is automatically added when the repeater is inserted into the page.

 ## Setting up a Repeater